When Ashley Jaramillo says wrestling is in her blood, she means it.

 “What we’re seeing now is the girls who came out when it was just a boys sport have held on because of their passion for the sport and those who saw last year that there was a girls-only division and came out because of that.
 It’s quite a mix.”

-Wrestling has long been a family sport on the boys side, with some programs such as Adams City featuring a long line of brothers that keep the family name alive for many years.
+Wrestling has long been a family sport on the boys side, with some programs such as Adams City featuring a long line of brothers that keep the family name alive for many, many years.

-Many girls who go out for wrestling had a brother or brothers that wrestled, so it was a natural progression, but that’s just the tip of the iceberg when it comes to motivation.
+A great number girls who go out for wrestling had a brother or brothers that wrestled, so it was a natural progression, but that’s just the tip of the iceberg when it comes to motivation.

 In the Vista PEAK wrestling room — which features five girls in senior Elisa Abeyta, juniors Jaramillo, Daniela Aguirre Lares and Te’ovyon Jackson and freshman Leilani Caamal — the motivations are all completely different.